MarkPieszak/Angular2-Starter/README.md

-# Angular2-Demo
-Basic Angular 2 Demo
+# Angular 2 minimal starter site / template

 > Getting a handle on Angular 2

+### Under Construction still

 To do: